facebook/react-native-website/website/blog/2024-10-23-The-New-Architecture-is-Here.md

 nativeModule.doSomething(value);
 ```

-With the New Architecture, you can finally leverage the full power of a C++ native implementation, while still accessing it from JavaScript/TypeScript APIs.
-The New Module System supports [modules written in C++](/docs/next/the-new-architecture/pure-cxx-modules) so you can write your module once, and it works across all platforms including Android, iOS, Windows, and macOS.
+With the New Architecture, you can finally leverage the full power of a C++ native implementation while still accessing it from JavaScript/TypeScript APIs.
+The New Module System supports [modules written in C++](/docs/next/the-new-architecture/pure-cxx-modules) so you can write your module once, and it works across all platforms, including Android, iOS, Windows, and macOS.
 Implementing modules in C++ allows for more fine-grained memory management and performance optimizations.

-Additionally, with [Codegen](/docs/next/the-new-architecture/what-is-codegen) your modules can define a strongly typed contract between the JavaScript layer and the native layer.
+Additionally, with [Codegen](/docs/next/the-new-architecture/what-is-codegen), your modules can define a strongly typed contract between the JavaScript layer and the native layer.
 From our experience, cross-boundary type errors are one of the most common sources of crashes in cross-platform apps.
 Codegen lets you overcome those problems while also generating boilerplate code for you.

 Finally, modules are now lazily loaded: they are loaded in memory only when they’re effectively needed rather than at startup.
-This reduces the app startup time, and keeps it low as the application grows in complexity.
+This reduces the app startup time and keeps it low as the application grows in complexity.

 Popular libraries such as [react-native-mmkv](https://github.com/mrousavy/react-native-mmkv) have already seen benefits from migrating to the new Native Modules: